rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 Code contributions can be made as follows:
 - Core C++ functionality + relevant wrappers
-- Core Python functionality and scripts (note C++ is preferred for functionality, with the exception of Python-specific tools e.g. PandasTools)
+- Core Python functionality and scripts (note C++ is preferred for functionality, with the exception of Python-specific modules e.g. PandasTools)
 - JavaScript
 - Java
 - KNIME nodes